GDSC-IAU/Selection-Project/readme.md

 - Go to the repository page on **your own account** and click on the green code button.
 - Copy the link under the clone section.
 ![Image of github](/readme/image1.png)
-- Run the following command to clone the repository:
+- Run the following command inside of the opened terminal to clone the repository:

 ```bash
 git clone <The Link from your Repository>